Begin Main Content Area

 The mission of the Office of State Inspector General (OSIG) is to deter, detect, prevent and eradicate fraud, waste, misconduct and abuse in programs, operations, and contracting of executive agencies.

-On July 20, 2017, Governor Wolf signed Act 29 of 2017, establishing an Office of State Inspector General under statute and giving it law enforcement powers, including the ability to issue subpoenas and search warrants, access criminal justice databases and work more cooperatively with other law enforcement agencies.
-The OSIG (formerly “OIG”) was originally created by Executive Order 1987-7 on April 6, 1987, to “deter, detect, prevent, and eradicate fraud, waste, misconduct, and abuse in the programs, operations, and contracting of executive agencies,” a mission it fulfills for the citizens of Pennsylvania to this day.
+On July 20, 2017, Governor Wolf signed Act 29 of 2017, an amendment to the administrative code establishing an Office of State Inspector General under statute and giving it law enforcement powers, including the ability to issue subpoenas and search warrants, access criminal justice databases and work more cooperatively with other law enforcement agencies.
+OSIG (formerly “OIG”) was originally created by Executive Order 1987-7 on April 6, 1987, to “deter, detect, prevent, and eradicate fraud, waste, misconduct, and abuse in the programs, operations, and contracting of executive agencies,” a mission it fulfills for the citizens of Pennsylvania to this day.

-To accomplish its mission, the OSIG has two investigative bureaus: the Bureau of Fraud Prevention and Prosecution (BFPP) and the Bureau of Special Investigations (BSI).
-The OSIG has offices located in Harrisburg, Pittsburgh, Philadelphia and Wilkes-Barre.
+To accomplish its mission, OSIG has three investigative bureaus: the Bureau of Fraud Prevention and Prosecution (BFPP), the Bureau of Special Investigations (BSI) and the Bureau of Inspections and Financial Integrity (BIFI).
+OSIG has offices located in Harrisburg, Pittsburgh, Philadelphia and Wilkes-Barre.

 The men and women of the Office of State Inspector General are proud to serve the citizens of Pennsylvania.
-We work each day to ensure that the values of good government - ethics, integrity, and accountability – come first in the agencies and programs under our jurisdiction.
+OSIG works each day to ensure that the values of good government - ethics, integrity, and accountability – come first in the agencies and programs under its jurisdiction.